NeptuneMagicSauce/CatPi/README.md

 # TODO

-- settings menu to easy-change in dedicated menu:
+- settings menu to easy-change in dedicated menu
-  - in a subscreen same as calibration
-  - display the values
-  - change the values: widget and callback

 - list of debug settings
   - duration of button/relay press (<-> quantity)